 Whenever your child achieves something you feel particularly pleased with, you many want to write a WOW card which will be celebrated in class and will form part of your child’s ‘learning journey’.
 The WOW cards can be for any achievements and it is important to remember that these will be unique for your child!
 A few examples are…

 We will send out WOW cards from time to time for you to keep until you would like to write one, and they are also available to take from the cloakroom notice board.

 Alternatively, please click here to download and print off your own to send in.

 Please ask a member of staff if you would like any help or advice.

 Our EYFS children are starting their Forest School adventures with Ms Lydon and Ms Hardie… watch this space for more information!

-Please keep an eye on the space below to find out more about what we have been learning as our term progresses.
-In the meantime, please click on the following website link which may be helpful to extend you child’s learning at home…
+Please click on the following website link which may be helpful to extend you child’s learning at home…

 © Copyright 2019 St Saviour's Community Primary School, Bacup, Lancashire.
 All rights reserved.